jhnwu3/FranklinDataRepository/README.md

 # PSOLinux
 PSO - An Implementation of Particle Swarm Optimization.

-- <insert contextual info and function here later>
+- <insert more contextual info and function here >

 ODE.cpp - main file
 ODESys.cpp - contains ode systems that are tested